Are you considering remote coaching?

 Sometimes coaches with many athletes deliver a cookie cutter program and then tweak it based upon athlete needs.

-Chances are you didn’t hire a remote coach for them to send you a group online training program.
+Chances are you didn’t hire a remote coach for them to send you a blog style program.

 Again, there’s nothing wrong with online training programs -I mean, heck, I write The Protocol– but that’s the whole point on online programs…they are more affordable because they are written for a group.